-If you read my weekly round-up this week you’ll know that I found this episode to be a bit of a let down, but that doesn’t make snapshotit irrelevant and there were some pretty big plot points that need to be discussed.
+If you read my weekly round-up this week you’ll know that I found this episode to be a bit of a let down, but that doesn’t make it irrelevant and there were some pretty big plot points that need to be discussed.

 The episode opens with Boyd telling Caroline that Rossum is everywhere, involved in every aspect of medical research, with medical files on practically everyone.
 He explains that he wants her to become a Doll, with the alternative being that she be executed as a terrorist.
 “Not a chance” Caroline replies.
 “Believe me when I tell you, Caroline, this is your only chance.
 You are special, you have amazing potential.
 I wan to see exactly how far you can go and I promise you I will protect you.”